6G-SANDBOX/ELCM/docs/3-2a_GENERAL_TASKS.md

       AthonetLoginUrl: "https://athonet.example.com/core/login" # Athonet login URL
       AthonetQueryUrl: "https://athonet.example.com/core/prometheus"   # Athonet Prometheus query URL
 ```
-Note: It is necessary to use a stop task (StopTask) to halt the execution of the Run.AthonetToInflux.
+Note: It is necessary to use a stop task (AddMilestone) to halt the execution of the Run.AthonetToInflux.
 This ensures that the task terminates properly and stops retrieving data from Prometheus.